|

 skiing I have concluded that the wet snow wax was not necessary for

-snow was colder than I
+the snow was colder than I

 thought.)